 So, there you have it.
 Although the English language is always referred to as English, the meaning of the words can differ massively from country to country.
 This is especially true in the world of confectionary.

 Those of you with a sweet tooth, beware!

-If you enjoyed this article, why not check out some other Technical Translation posts, such as The Ultimate Guide to Translating Idioms, The Native Speaker Principle and What do translators actually do?
+If you enjoyed this article, why not check out some other Technical Translation posts, such as How much do translations cost?, The Ultimate Guide to Translating Idioms, The Native Speaker Principle and What do translators actually do?